mrayhan1599/entraverse/supabase/functions/manual-daily-average/README.md

    supabase functions invoke manual-daily-average --project-ref <your-project-ref>
    ```

-When invoked (by schedule or manually), the function updates product records with the latest 30-day average daily sales figures derived from manual uploads.
+When invoked (by schedule or manually), the function updates product records with the latest Periode A/B daily sales averages derived from manual uploads.